After your baby is born, for women with type 1 diabetes

 Managing diabetes after delivery

-After your baby is born your diabetes management plan will need to be reviewed.
+After your baby is born your diabetes team will review your diabetes management.

 You are likely to need less insulin for the first few days after delivery and your target blood glucose levels will be higher (usually 5-10mmol/L).